 In the case of our MDKA (most distant known ancestor), James Robinson, nothing is known preceding him, but surely he had brothers, a father, uncles, a grandfather, and grand-uncles, etc. What of all the possible unknown/untested Robinson family lines, and their descending male lines?
 Y-DNA can lead to the discovery of these new paternal lines.

-If we can tap into any of our other unknown Robinson paternal lines, suddenly the size and scope of our Robinson family tree becomes much larger, and our current family tree (only the descendants of James Robinson), becomes just a small part of a much larger tree.
+If we can tap into any of our other unknown Robinson paternal lines, suddenly the size and scope of our Robinson family tree becomes much larger, and our current family tree (those only descending from James Robinson), becomes just a small part of a much larger tree.

 On this note, I currently have testing underway of another Robinson male who looks promising, with good autosomal-DNA triangulation of distant paternal cousins.
 His genealogy does not show him as a descendant of our MDKA, James Robinson, and his line goes to Canada, then to Ireland/Scotland.
 It is somewhat a longshot, but if his results shows R-BY23071, BINGO, we have discovered a new unknown branch to our Robinson family tree.
 Stay Tuned!